They say The Shadow never once lost a battle. The power of light, meant to be its opposite, was quashed without even a ray to redeem itself.

 It was the man’s voice that spurred Xiren into action.
 “Amalia, we need to find Granny Alice.”
 Amalia snapped to attention and nodded to him.
 Then, she dashed off into the crowd.

 Xiren dashed off in the other direction towards his tent, dodging soldiers and villagers alike, jumping over fallen people as he ran.
+He caught Amalia’s silhouette through the smoke, staring defiantly at three soldiers—then she vanished as they swarmed her.
+His stomach dropped, but he couldn’t stop.
 “Granny Alice!”
-He screamed, hoping and praying that she could hear him, but the din around him was so loud that he doubted anyone could hear him.
+He shouted, hoping she could hear him over the din.
 As he got closer to his tent, he saw a body that he recognized.
 It was the rude teenager from class the day before, Katri.
 Xiren’s panic rose as he fell to his knees before her and held his hand above her mouth.
 She was still breathing.

 Immediately opening his storage cache, he retrieved one of his Sephiol potions that he had created during the day’s work and opened her mouth, pouring the liquid inside.
-She had a sword wound in her chest, but as he watched the wound knit itself closed and her breathing calmed.
+She had a sword wound in her chest, but as he watched, it knit itself closed, and her breathing steadied.
+Her eyes fluttered open briefly, locking with his—an odd spark flickering there before she slipped back into unconsciousness.
 He gathered her small form into his arms and carried her the short distance to his tent.

 “Is that you, Xiren?”
 A voice called as he stepped through the tent flap.